carolynponce/Bb-AdminResources/README.md

 ## Notice

-The Resources repository is an organic project to help share resources among Blackboard Administrators.
+The Blackboard Administrator Resources Repository is an organic project to help share resources among Blackboard Administrators.
 As resources are found, they will be listed here.

 Contact Carolyn Ponce at cponce@astate.edu to share a new resource or report a broken link.